 The installer must verify whether the seating face of the crank pulley hub sits flush with the supplied crank sprocket's trigger face (refer to figure 11) by trial placement prior to installation.
-If a gap is present, install the supplied washer shim between the crank sprocket and the crank pulley (refer to figure 12).
+If a gap is present, install the supplied washer shim between the crank sprocket and the crank pulley (refer to figure 12) or chamfer the edge of the pulley hub where it makes contact.
 Installation of this washer moves the crank pulley forward by negligible amount (~0.6mm).